BowlOfSoup/doc/README.md

 `config.ini` contains the following variables:
 - **dockerDirectory**: path to a directory which contains directories with docker stacks/projects which should contain a `docker-compose.yml`.
+You can indicate multiple root directories with the `;` separator.

 Usage
 ---